 Patient Profile: Annie's Success Story!

-Meet Annie (pictured at left), a wonderful little mixed breed medium hair kitty.
+Meet Annie, a wonderful little mixed breed medium hair kitty.
 She is only 2 years old and already has given her mom fits.
-After a rough start as a kitten, Annie found her forever home, and quickly proceeded to take over the house: demanding certain foods (dry kibble) and choosing various areas around the house for her elimination needs.
-When she wasn’t listening to the devil cat on her shoulder, she was the perfect angel, seeking out toys to pounce on and playfully harassing her brother, Blu (pictured lower right).
-She also knew how to work the system to get the humans of the house to do cater to her every whim… “Feed me on demand, and always clean up after me when I use the new blanket for a litter box.”
+After a rough start as a kitten, Annie found her forever home and quickly proceeded to take over the house: demanding certain foods (dry kibble) and choosing various areas around the house for her elimination needs.
+When she wasn’t listening to the devil cat on her shoulder, she was the perfect angel, seeking out toys to pounce on and playfully harassing her brother, Blu.
+She also knew how to work the system to get the humans in the house to cater to her every whim… “Feed me on demand, and always clean up after me when I use the new blanket for a litter box.”

 However, Annie’s mom was not to be deterred.
 She wanted the best for her little hellion despite Annie’s preferences.
-Over the next 9 months, Annie was presented with brand after brand of canned food, feeding dry prescription urinary tract diet in the mean time.
+Over the next 9 months, Annie was presented with brand after brand of canned food, fed a dry prescription urinary tract diet in the meantime.
 Eventually, she was able to convince Annie that there were indeed some canned foods worth ingesting.
 As Annie became more interested in her wet food, the dry was phased out.